 4.Next-generation firewall (NGFW)

-According to Gartner, Inc.’s definition, a next-generation firewall must include:
+As per Gartner, Inc.’s definition, a next-generation firewall must include:

 - Standard firewall capabilities like stateful inspection